peterkaminski/ai101-peterkaminski-wiki/README.md

 There is also a hand-maintained list of [[Live Session Notes]].

+### April 2024

+- [[Learn and Do with Peter, 2024-04-03]] - Midjourney character reference, jankifiers, copyright, open source

 ### March 2024

 - [[Learn and Do with Peter, 2024-03-29]] - Jankifiers in more depth